demisto/content/Packs/FTP/Integrations/FTP/README.md

 FTP integration to download or upload file to remote ftp server.
 Please be noted that FTP transfer is insecure.
 Please use it with care.
-This integration was integrated and tested with version xx of FTP.

 ## Configure FTP on Cortex XSOAR